gdm413229/swwmgz_m/Roadmap.md

  - Oh god I have to do dialogue sprites for all characters.
 Maybe I can get someone else for the job?

+*Funny Fellas*:
+ - Monster/decoration replacement packs.
+All of it modelled and tweaked to fit the style and theme of the mod.
+Expect enhanced enemy behaviour, not gonna keep it "vanilla".
+ - Porting weapons to Hideous Destructor as a meme.

+*At this point I'm just making shit up*:
+ - Official comic.
+ - Official merch.